Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/editing/solve.rst

 Scene orientation tools can be used for orienting object to bundles.

 Floor
    Select three markers that should lay on the floor plane.
-ToDo.
+ToDo >2.61.
 Wall
    Define world orientation based on points on the wall.
 Set Origin
-   ToDo.
+   ToDo >2.61.
 Set X, Y Axis
-   ToDo.
+   ToDo >2.61.
 Set Scale
    Object has got scale to define "depth" in camera space.
 Apply
    Apply scale on scene solution.
 Distance
-   ToDo.
+   ToDo >2.61.

 Scene Setup